-Several datasets of daily PM{10} collected at different sites on quartz and Teflon substrates (47 mm in diameter) using low-volume (i.e. $2.3 \text{ m}^3 \text{ h}^{-1}$) samplers have been used in this work.

-A set of 30 daily PM{10} samples was collected by IIA-CNR in Rome in the research area of Montelibretti, a peri-urban site 25 km from Rome, in central Italy.
-Samplings were carried out in the period 3 January-5 February 2023, on 47 mm Teflon filters, 2 μm pore size (PALL Corporation, Port Washington, NY, USA), using a β -attenuation monitor operating at the flow rate of 2.3 m3 h-1 (SWAM5a, FAI Instruments, Fonte Nuova, Rome, Italy).

-A set of $20 + 20 \text{ PM}{10}$ daily samples were simultaneously collected by IIA-CNR on Teflon (same as above) and quartz (Pallflex Tissuquartz, PALL Corporation, Port Washington, NY, USA) substrates in an urban background site in Ferrara (Italy) using a dual-channel β -attenuation monitor operating at the flow rate of 2.3 m3 h-1 (SWAM5a Dual Channel Monitor, FAI Instruments, Fonte Nuova, Rome, Italy).

-A dataset of 9 PM10 daily samples was collected by ARPA Lombardia in Milan (north Italy) on Teflon filters, and a set of 52 PM10 daily samples was simultaneously collected in an urban background site in Turbigo (Italy), about 35 km west of the Milan city centre on Teflon (26 samples) and quartz (26 samples) substrates using a dual-channel low-volume (i.e. $2.3 \text{ m}^3 \text{ h}^{-1}$) sampler (Gemini, Dado Lab srl).

-A dataset of 16 PM10 samples was collected simultaneously on quartz (eight samples) and Teflon (eight samples) substrates by ISAC-CNR in Lecce (south Italy) at the urban background site of the Environmental Climate Observatory (ECO) using a dual-channel sampler at 2.3 m3 h-1 (SWAM, Fai Instruments srl) equipped with automatic detection of concentrations by means of the β -attenuation method (Conte et al., 2020).
+- 130 Several datasets of daily $PM{10}$ collected at different sites on quartz and Teflon substrates (47 mm in diameter) using low-volume (i.e. 2.3 m/h) samplers have been used in this work. - A set of 30 daily PM10 samples was collected by IIA-CNR in Rome in the research area of Montelibretti, a periurban site at 25 Km from Rome, in central Italy.
+Samplings were carried out in the period January 3 - February 5, 2023, on 47 mm Teflon filters, 2 μm pore size, (PALL Corporation, Port Washington, NY, USA) using a beta attenuation monitor operating at the flow rate of 2.3 m/h (SWAM5a, FAI Instruments, Fonte Nuova, Rome, Italy). - A set of 20 + 20 PM10 daily samples were simultaneously collected by IIA-CNR on Teflon (same as above) and quartz (Pallflex Tissuquartz, PALL Corporation, Port Washington, NY, USA) substrates in an urban background site in Ferrara (Italy) using a dual channel beta attenuation monitor operating at the flow rate of 2.3 m/h (SWAM5a Dual Channel Monitor, FAI Instruments, Fonte Nuova, Rome, Italy). - A dataset of 9 PM10 daily samples collected by Arpa Lombardia in Milan (north Italy) on Teflon filters and a set of 52 PM10 daily samples simultaneously collected in an urban background site in Turbigo (Italy), about 35 km west of Milan city centre on Teflon (26 samples) and quartz (26 samples) substrates using a dual channel low-volume (i.e 2.3 m/h) sampler (Gemini, Dado Lab srl). - A dataset of 16 PM10 samples collected simultaneously on quartz (8 samples) and Teflon (8 samples) substrates by ISAC-CNR in Lecce (south Italy) at the urban background site of the Environmental-Climate Observatory (ECO) using a dual channel sampler at 2.3 m/h (SWAM, Fai Instruments srl) equipped with automatic detection of concentrations by means of the β-attenuation method (Conte et al., 2020).